 Family Photos First

 Schedule family photos before the ceremony.
 Baptisms are often quite tiring on the other little members of the family so this might be the right time to capture most precious images.
-This may also make the remainder of the day calmer for you as parents as you'll relax with the guests afterwards.
+This may also make the remainder of the day calmer for you as their is one thing less on your plate.
+Plus, you'll relax with the guests afterwards.

 For family posed photos, either in front of the main altar or the patron saint's statue, a good approach is to start with the largest group and begin reducing people.
 For instance, start with the relatives, then go onto the close family.
 This way you will keep fewer people waiting on you.